-generis protection; he can still claim that he invested in the collection, verification and presentation of those materials, using resources other than those used to create those materials.
+the database [is not] of any relevance".34 This point of view was implicitly confirmed by the CJEU in British Horseracing Board v.
+William Hill, as stated above, finding that the mere fact that the maker of a database is also the creator of its contents does not necessarily preclude him from the sui generis protection; he can still claim that he invested in the collection, verification and presentation of those materials, using resources other than those used to create those materials.35

 However, borderline cases may exist where the investments in the creation of contents coincide with the collection thereof, and it is not easy to make a distinction between the costs concerned with the creation of the contents and those related to their collection.
-It has been proposed that in these circumstances, it would be decisive, in particular, whether the creation of the information is aimed at the creation of a database, including the further expansion and perfection thereof.
-For example, this would be the case where astronomical measurements and observations are made specifically for the creation of a star catalogue.
-The creation and collection of data, in such cases, both merge into the primary activity; instead of a spin-off theory, one might speak of a merge theory or something similar to that.
+It has been proposed that in these circumstances, it would be decisive, in particular, whether the creation of the information is aimed at the creation of a database, including the further expansion and perfection thereof.36 For example, this would be the case where astronomical measurements and observations are made specifically for the creation of a star catalogue.37 The creation and collection of data, in such cases, both merge into the primary activity; instead of a spin-off theory, one might speak of a merge theory or something similar to that.

-Advocate General Stix-Hackl argued that "[a]II the language versions [of the directive] thus allow of an interpretation according to which [...] the protection of the Directive kicks in" if "the creation of data coincides with its collection and screening".
-It is not clear whether the ECJ would agree with such a point of view.
-However, the Court has repeatedly emphasised that the Database Directive is intended to "ensure that the person who has taken the initiative and assumed the risk of making a substantial investment in terms of human, technical and/or financial resources in the setting up and operation of a database receives a return on his investment by protecting him against the unauthorised appropriation of the results of that investment".
-This may ask for a rather broad interpretation, not only of the exclusive rights vested in the maker, but also of the scope of the concept of investment.
-Moreover, it is argued that the fact that the proposal for the directive contained statutory licences where contents could only be retrieved from one source implies that the legislator acknowledged database rights where data were generated by the maker, since it sought to prevent them from monopolising that data.
+Advocate General Stix-Hackl argued that "[a]II the language versions [of the directive] thus allow of an interpretation according to which [...] the protection of the Directive kicks in" if "the creation of data coincides with its collection and screening".38 It is not clear whether the ECJ would agree with such a point of view.
+However, the Court has repeatedly emphasised that the Database Directive is intended to "ensure that the person who has taken the initiative and assumed the risk of making a substantial investment in terms of human, technical and/or financial resources in the setting up and operation of a database receives a return on his investment by protecting him against the unauthorised appropriation of the results of that investment".39 This may ask for a rather broad interpretation, not only of the exclusive rights vested in the maker, but also of the scope of the concept of investment.
+Moreover, it is argued that the fact that the proposal for the directive contained statutory licences where contents could only be retrieved from one source implies that the legislator acknowledged database rights where data were generated by the maker, since it sought to prevent them from monopolising that data.40

 There are also some counter arguments.
-First, referring to the last argument above, it is also suggested that the final version of the Database Directive lacks a provision on statutory licences, which thereby suggests that the legislator does not acknowledge database rights to be vested in a maker who produces data himself.
-Second, Recitals 45 and 46 of the Database Directive point out that the sui generis database right "does not in any way constitute an extension of copyright protection to mere facts or data" and that it "should not give rise to the creation of a new right in the works, data or materials themselves"; conferring a database right on the basis of investments in the creation of data is coming quite close to the creation of such a new right.
+First, referring to the last argument above, it is also suggested that the final version of the Database Directive lacks a provision on statutory licences, which thereby suggests that the legislator does not acknowledge database rights to be vested in a maker who produces data himself.41 Second, Recitals 45 and 46 of the Database Directive point out that the sui generis database right "does not in any way constitute an extension of copyright protection to mere facts or data" and that it "should not give rise to the creation of a new right in the gericht is op het tot stand brengen van de databank, inclusief het verder uitbouwen en vervolmaken daarvan."
+37 Spoor, Verkade & Visser (2005), p.
+620.